 Yazd is the only UNESCO World Heritage City of Iran, full of marvelous attractions.
 One of the most religious and ancient cities where two deserts of Iran meet.
 The city of wind catchers, fountains and friendly neighborhoods.
-Most of the heritage buildings in Yazd are close to one another and you can visit them on foot without any need of taking taxi or bus.
+Most of the heritage buildings in Yazd are close to one another and you can visit them on foot without any need of taking a taxi or bus.
 If you are ready let us start getting familiar with Yazd and places to visit in Yazd to experience a different life time back in ancient Iran.

 Towers of Silence

 Towers of Silence (Zoroastrians’ Dakhmeh) are located far from the city center which old buildings and wind catchers get you familiar with Zoroastrians’ traditions.
 After exploring the disused Zoroastrian buildings at the foot of the hills, climb up the hill to the towers and you will be amazed by the atmosphere and tranquility of the towers.
-The towers are made out of adobe and although they are starkly simple, but there is a solemn majesty about them.
+The towers are made out of adobe and although they are starkly simple, there is a solemn majesty about them.
 The history behind these towers is fascinating.
 In the Zoroastrian religion, the bodies of the dead were placed at the top of the towers for birds of prey to dispose them of.
-They believe in the sacredness of earth, fire, water and back in old years their dead bodies were not buried in the ground to prevent contamination.
+They believe in the sacredness of the earth, fire, water, and back in old years, their dead bodies were not buried in the ground to prevent contamination.
 There is an interesting fact about this tradition which is the way the bodies were laid in circles; men in the outermost layer, women in between and finally children in the center.
 By visiting this place, not only you will discover the secrets of this old monument, but will you have the whole town at your feet.
-And it is among top places to visit in Yazd.
+And it is among the top places to visit in Yazd.

 The nearest bus station to Zoroastrian’s Dakhmeh is Sarv bus station.
 However, taking a taxi from this place is a better choice.
 If you have already decided to go by car, Find Isar Square in the southeast of Yazd.
 Zoroastrian’s Dakhmeh is in the boulevard that connects this square to the Emam Hadi Blvd.